Overview

 Retrieving trends

-With the suggested function below, you will be able to retrieve the trends that match your criteria.
+The suggested function below will retrieve the trends that match your criteria.

 import requests